-- 6.9 The NPPF states that planning policy should seek to promote proposals which would result in reductions in greenhouse gas emissions and congestion.
-Local Planning Authorities should ensure that new development is planned in such a way that reduces the need to travel and prioritises the movements of pedestrians and cyclists and other sustainable transport uses in order to achieve safe and secure access for all. - 6.10 The NPPF suggests that Travel Plans and Transport Assessments should be used by LPAs to make sure that new development conforms to the principles of sustainable transport.
-Travel Plans will used to assess whether development has made all practical steps to ensure that: - The delivery and movement of goods and supplies is as efficient as possible (i.e. by rail); - Pedestrians and cyclists have been given the highest consideration in terms of accessing the site and there is good access to the public transport network; - Road and street layouts are designed to be safe and secure and minimise the conflicts between traffic and pedestrians and cyclists; - Opportunities to incorporate facilities for electric vehicle charging points have been considered; and - The needs of people with disabilities have been addressed - 6.11 The Cumbria Local Transport Plan provides clear direction for district councils when creating transport policies in their Local Plans.
+- 6.11 The NPPF suggests that Travel Plans and Transport Assessments should be used by LPAs to make sure that new development conforms to the principles of sustainable transport.
+Travel Plans will be used to assess whether development has made all practical steps to ensure that: - The delivery and movement of goods and supplies is as efficient as possible (i.e. by rail); - Pedestrians and cyclists have been given the highest consideration in terms of accessing the site and there is good access to the public transport network; - Road and street layouts are designed to be safe and secure and minimise the conflicts between traffic and pedestrians and cyclists; - Opportunities to incorporate facilities for electric vehicle charging points have been considered; and - The needs of people with disabilities have been addressed - The wider impact of development on the transport network has been considered. - 6.12 The Cumbria Local Transport Plan provides clear direction for district councils when creating transport policies in their Local Plans.
 The LTP states that transport policy should be sustainable, new development should be designed in ways that reduce the need to travel by being located close to service centres or public transport routes and prioritise green transport connections such as cycleways and pedestrian links. - 6.12 Area specific proposals for the Local Transport Plan 3 are currently in draft, they mention key strategic links such as the Carlisle Southern Development Route as well as a number of sustainable transport projects including improving pedestrian access in the city centre, new cycle/foot ways and improvements to existing routes.
 Route plans for any of these projects are not yet in a form that could be mapped and safeguarded.
-Once they have been formalised by Cumbria Highways they shall be protected under this policy from any unrelated, compromising new development. - 6.13 Proposals for development will be assessed inline with the size thresholds presented within the adopted LTP to trigger the requirement for travel plans and transport assessments to be submitted.
-They have been included in Appendix 2. - 6.14 The Manual for Streets was produced by the Department for Transport in 2007 and provides valuable guidance on how to achieve accessible and well designed streets and neighbourhoods.
+Once they have been formalised by Cumbria Highways they shall be protected under this policy from any unrelated, compromising new development. - 6.13 Proposals for development will be assessed in line with the most up to date National or Local Highway Authority thresholds in order to determine whether it is necessary for travel plans and transport assessments to be submitted. - 6.14 The Manual for Streets was produced by the Department for Transport in 2007 and provides valuable guidance on how to achieve accessible and well designed streets and neighbourhoods.
 In order to ensure a high quality living environment for residents, the Council will encourage its use within development proposals.
 In keeping with the Manual for Streets, the Council will expect new development to integrate well with existing development particularly regarding cycle and pedestrian access and connections.
-Foot and cycle paths will need to be both convenient and safe, not only from a traffic point of view but also through ensuing that neither a sense of fear is created nor crime encouraged through the isolating of the route from other activities and street users, especially at night.
+Foot and cycle paths will need to be both convenient and safe, not only from a traffic point of view but also through ensuing that neither a sense of fear is created nor crime encouraged through the isolating of the route from other activities and street users, especially at night. - 6.15 The Council will continue to work with Cumbria Highways to ensure that new estate roads and streets, particularly those designed using the Manual for Streets, are of a standard that can be adopted by the highways authority.